Makar Sankranti: West Bengal

-In West Bengal, Sankranti, also known as Poush Sankranti named after the Bengali month in which it falls (last date of that month), is celebrated as a harvest festival Poush Parbon (Bengali: পৌষ পার্বণ).
-(It falls on 14 January on the Western calendar.)
-The freshly harvested paddy and the date palm syrup in the form of Khejurer Gur (Bengali: খেজুরের গুড়) and Patali (Bengali: পাটালি) is used in the preparation of a variety of traditional Bengali sweets made with rice flour, coconut, milk and 'khejurer gur' (date palm jaggery) and known as 'Pitha' (Bengali: পিঠে).
-All sections of society participate in a three-day festival that begins on the day before Sankranti and ends on the day after.
-The Goddess Lakshmi is usually worshipped on the day of Sankranti.
+In West Bengal, Makar Sankranti is also known as Poush Sankranti named after the Bengali month in which it falls.
+Freshly harvested paddy and date palm syrup in the form of Khejurer Gur (Bengali: খেজুরের গুড়) and Patali (Bengali: পাটালি) are used in the preparation of a variety of traditional Bengali sweets made with rice flour, coconut, and milk.
+These sweets are known as Pitha.

+In the Sundarbans, Dakkhin Rai is worshipped at Dhapdhapi as a tall white-complexioned hunter deity carrying a gun.
+His temple at Dhapdhapi attracts large gatherings during Makar Sankranti, when the "Jatal Puja" commemorates his birth.
+Worship continues through the month of Asharh.
+Although Dakkhin Rai is regarded as a folk deity, rituals at the temple are performed by Brahmin priests.

 In the Himalayan regions of Darjeeling, the festival is as known as Magey Sakrati.
 It is distinctly associated with the worship of Lord Shiva.
 Traditionally, people bathe at sunrise and then commence their pooja.
 Elsewhere, many people take a dip in places like Ganga Sagar.
 Ganga Sagar falls in West Bengal.

 Outside India

-The festival is known as Maghe Sakranti by Hindus in Nepal, and above is a traditional basket dance festivity to celebrate it.

 Bangladesh

 Shakrain is an annual celebration of winter in Bangladesh in the downtown of Dhaka, observed with the flying of kites.
 Many families in villages across Bangladesh observe Makar Sankranti in many ways.
-At midnight on January 14/15, people light fireworks to mark the beginning of the holiday.
-Betting games are played, but with fruits, similar to dice games.
-Families round up ingredients to compete with others in their village to see who can create the largest variety of pithas.
-Others go fishing in ponds, creeks and streams to see who can catch the largest fish.
-It is a fun holiday that many wait for year-long.

 The holiday is observed by a significant amount of the Bengali diaspora as well.